mahurtado/firebird2bigquery/README.md

 ## Goal

-This is a Java migration tool for coping and transforming data from  Firebird database into BigQuery.
+This is a Java migration tool for moving and transforming data from  Firebird database into BigQuery.

 The Java utility will do direct connection to Firebird and BigQuery.
 There are no extra import/export files in the process.